Volvo Instrument Cluster Problems

 Picture of defective Volvo instrument cluster.

 If your mechanic determines the problem is the instrument cluster itself, replacing the existing cluster is cheaper than replacing it.
-You can remove the old cluster and send it in for repair to an instrument cluster specialist.
+You can remove the old cluster and send it to an instrument cluster specialist for repair.
 See these listings of Volvo Instrument Cluster Repair Service ( eBay link).

 It is important to have your Volvo diagnosed as soon as possible if you think the instrument cluster isn’t working the way it should.